Posted in: Ideas for your websiteLast update: 28/04/22

 Cycling is a fast-growing business – and it’s modernizing, too.
 Bike marketing is no longer just about showcasing the latest model.
 It’s also a lifestyle.
 People – especially young adults – use bikes for day-to-day transport and their leisure time.
-They turn up to cycling events, expos and races.
-They buy cycling clothes and drink bike-themed beer.
+They turn up to cycling events, expos and races and buy cycling clothes and gadgets.

 It’s a lot.
 It’s also the perfect moment to try new bike shop marketing ideas.